Roly5573/Advice-Project/README.md

 - CSS3
 - [Bootstrap 5.2.3](https://getbootstrap.com/docs/5.2/getting-started/introduction/) is used throughout the website.
 - Bootstrap Javascript CDN (Content Delivery Network).
 - [Google Fonts](https://fonts.google.com/) Open Sans, (Sans Serif family) are used throught the website.
+Open Sans is the default choice of the Citizens Advice organisation.
 - [Google Maps](https://www.google.com/maps) Maps are used in the Bootstrap Cards and for location of Romford Library.
 - Adobe Photoshop used for image refinement.
 - Used [Irfan View](https://www.irfanview.com/) for easy resizing of photos.